- This article was written for Thunderbird but also applies to Mozilla Suite / SeaMonkey (though some menu sequences may differ).

 Subscriptions control whether an IMAP folder is visible in the folder pane (and any lists of folders).
 If it is cluttered with folders you don't normally use, you might want to hide some by unsubscribing them.
 You won't be notified of new mail in unsubscribed folders.

 You can subscribe or unsubscribe a folder by:

-Gmail IMAP accounts have a All Mail folder which contains a copy of every message.
+Gmail IMAP accounts have a All Mail folder which tracks every message.
 This is an artifact of how Gmail implemented labels, not a Thunderbird quirk.
 That folder is also used as the archive folder.

 Tools -> Account Settings -> Gmail -> Synchronization & Storage -> Advanced is configured to keep a local copy of all IMAP folders on your hard disk.
-The All Mail folder doubles the amount of disk space used by your Gmail account and may cause some problems.
-It is recommended that you remove it.
-The safe way to do that is:
+From a performance point of view you may wish to unsubscribe All Mail.
+(Note: Prior to version 17, being subscribed to All Mail folder doubles the amount of disk space used by Thunderbird to store your Gmail account ,and may cause some problems.
+Nowever, starting with version 17, with fixed bug 721316 only ONE copy of every newly downloaded message is kept on disk, so there is no need to unsubcribe from a storage point of view.)
+The safe way to unsubscribe and free the related disk space is: